jiahao42/jiahao42.github.io/posts/the-future-of-software-is-duck.md

 That's our ultimate vision for software: you don't verify code.
 You verify behavior.
 If the graph shows the software does what you need, i.e. expresses the right intent, enforces the right rules, then the implementation is irrelevant.
 It's the compiled artifact that nobody needs to read.

-We're not there yet.
-Nobody is.
-But every layer of abstraction in computing history looked impossible until it didn't - and then it looked inevitable.
+We're not there yet, but every layer of abstraction in computing history looked impossible until it didn't, and then it looked inevitable.
 Assembly to C. C to Python.
 Python to prompts.

 The next layer is the meaning layer.
 The decoded, shared, living representation of what software actually does and why.